 Having scaled it to 100K+ subscribers, he is facing new challenges!
 What are those challenges?
 What worked and what did not?
 That’s the stuff this episode is made of.
 Below are a few excerpts and the Word Cloud.
 Give it a listen and share with your network!

 My firm has its own realities, we were serving low tickets and customer.
 So every week I have to run for a new project.
 Mainly, our customers have a one time requirement, like setting up a ecommerce store or setting up a blog or setting up both or delivering some small mobile applications for them.

 So, every time we were thinking about how we can make recurring revenue.
-So it was the thought process every time we had.
 Me and my co founder, both were searching for something that we want to do.
 Something to make sure that we’re on some recurring revenue.
 And second challenge that we were having was the margin.